 - Encourage a sustainable travel option for all.

-CRN also manages and promotes the Scenic Rail Britain website which showcases all of Britain’s stunning community railways.
+Community Rail Network also manages and promotes the Scenic Rail Britain website which highlights all of Britain’s stunning community railways.

-The Penistone Line received accreditation in 2020; this means that the partnership has met the Department for Transport’s standards for appropriate operation.
-The accreditation system for community rail partnerships in England and Wales commenced in April 2019.
+The Penistone Line has received accreditation since 2020; this means that the partnership has met the Department for Transport’s standards for appropriate operation.
+The accreditation system for community rail partnerships in England and Wales commenced in April 2019 and is reviewed on an annual basis.